ArcboundX/Jewelcraft-Industrialisation---Jewel-Quality-Retained-Optional-Download-/README.md

 It goes without saying, this modification is meant for Jewelcraft ver.
 1.5.3, and the latest Industrialisation build (19/sept) if these mods change in the future, the extra entries will have to be added all over again to the new ver. files.
 Regardless, even if i don't myself, anyone with a text editor can do it.

-Hopefully it's useful to someone else out there, it goes without saying all credit belongs to the mod authors, this is just a modification i conceived for personal use, but here it is in case someone else gets a kick out of it.
+Hopefully this is useful to someone else out there.
+It goes without saying that all credit belongs solely to the mod authors, this is just a modification i conceived for personal use, but here it is in case someone else gets a kick out of it.
 Gl

 Affinity #5853